kraasch/contre-jour-tetris/README.md

 it's more of an art work than an actual game.

+## by the way

-**NOTE**: the game includes shapes with more and less than 4 bricks, therefore it's not strictly tetris, but more of n-tris (with n > 0).
+the game includes shapes with more and less than 4 bricks, therefore it's not strictly tetris, but more of n-tris (with n > 0).

-**NOTE**: yes, your score at the top is in binary.
+yes, your score at the top is in binary.

 ## demos